 You can search through different brands you are already following, but you could search for a specific brand and select the products they have listed.

-This type of Guide is excellent for small businesses looking to sell products and services directly on Instagram.
+This type of Guide is excellent for small businesses selling products and services directly on Instagram.

 Product Guides are integrated with Instagram Shops (so you can’t add something to a product guide unless it’s a product on Shops).
 If you’re a brand that sells products, these guides can be used for sharing new launches or gathering up a bunch of products in a specific category—like Our new Holiday Collection or A New Product Launch.
 If you’re a creator, you can make guides using goods from your favorite brands.